 - Create a priority list of all your needs.

-- Make debt repayment your first priority as that can have a positive and long-term effect on your financial situation.
+- Make debt repayment your first priority, as that can have a positive and long-term effect on your financial situation.

-- Refrain from indulging in non-essential or even on semi-essential items at least till you are back on track.
+- Refrain from indulging in non-essential or even semi-essential items at least till you are back on track.

 Instead of repaying different loans at different times in a month, you could consider consolidating your high-interest debt by getting a low-interest personal loan or a debt consolidation loan.
 After debt consolidation, you just need to worry about making one payment to one lender every month.
-By doing so,

-- you save money on interest,
+- You save money on interest,

-- you pay your EMIs on time,
+- You pay your EMIs on time,

-- your debt gets paid off faster, and
+- Your debt gets paid off faster, and

-- you regain your financial vigour
+- You regain your financial vigour

 Repaying your loan in EMIs is the financial commitment you make with your lender.
 Automating your payments can ensure that you do not break this promise.
 The benefits of setting up an ECS mandate with your bank to automate repayments have the following benefits:

-- You pay regularly and on time.
+- You regularly pay on time.

 - Timely payments reduce your debt faster as you save on interest, late fees and penalties.